-AURORA PROGRAM
+AURORA Program

-- Promote and develop actions for the prevention and treatment of acts of violence against women. - Ensure the confidentiality of personal data. - Hire, supervise, monitor and evaluate HRT staff. - Provide equipment for the HRT. - Advise and assist in the operation and maintenance of HRT. - Promote and develop training and technical assistance to HRT interdisciplinary care professionals. - Advise and train HRT complementary care staff. - Design and implement a comprehensive intervention plan for each case - Realizar acompañamiento y seguimiento social de las víctimas de que ingresen al HRT. - Provide social assistance and follow-up for the victims who enter the HRT. - Coordinate with the DGCVG to provide training to local authorities and agents on HRT issues within the scope of its functions. - Pay the salaries of the 9 professional staff responible for the comprehensive treatment of shelter residents. - Provide office supplies. - Manage the installation and payment of telephone lines and internet service. - Cover the cost of shipping, receiving and repairing HRT equipment - Balance the petty cash fund

-SUBNATIONAL GOVERNMENTS AND/OR CHARITABLE ORGANIZATION

-- Provide the infrastructure for the physical spaces of the HRT, to consist of a minimum of four (4) private rooms for professional care, accessible to persons with diabilities, restrooms, storage, kitchen, laundry, spaces for productive workshops and / or creative crafts workshops, and a child care room, among others. - Develop and execute a Public Investment Project for the construction of an HRT during the term of the agreement, in order to guarantee the sustainability of the service. - Ensure the confidentiality of personal data. - Implement security measures for the care and protection of the HRT's movable assets. - Garantizar que el HRT funcione en base a los lineamientos establecidos por el MIMP y proporcione seguridad a las personas albergadas. - Ensure that the HRT operates based on the guidelines established by the MIMP and provides security to residents. - Sign agreements to promote the proper functioning and maintenance of the HRT. - Cover the monthly expenses of the HRT's basic water and electricity services. - Provide housekeeping services to HRT facilities. - Hire an Administrator for the HRT to serve as the shelter's official point of contact with regional or local government to ensure follow-up and compliance with the committments in the agreement. - Provide external surveillance of the HRT, through the personnel of Serenazgo or Citizen Security of the regional or local government, 24 hours a day, seven days a week, 365 days a year. - Provide a productive and/or occupational technical educator
+AURORA PROGRAM Advise and assist in the operation and maintenance of HRT.
+Promote and develop training and technical assistance to HRT interdisciplinary care professionals.
+Advise and train HRT complementary care staff.
+Design and implement a comprehensive intervention plan for each case Realizar acompañamiento y seguimiento social de las víctimas de que ingresen al HRT.
+Provide social assistance and follow-up for the victims who enter the HRT.
+Coordinate with the DGCVG to provide training to local authorities and agents on HRT issues within the scope of its functions.
+Pay the salaries of the 9 professional staff responible for the comprehensive treatment of shelter residents.
+Provide office supplies.
+Manage the installation and payment of telephone lines and internet service.
+Cover the cost of shipping, receiving and repairing HRT equipment Balance the petty cash fund Assign the movable property necessary for use as furniture in theHRT.
+SUBNATIONAL GOVERNMENTS AND/OR CHARITABLE ORGANIZATION Provide the infrastructure for the physical spaces of the HRT, to consist of a minimum of four (4) private rooms for professional care, accessible to persons with diabilities, restrooms, storage, kitchen, laundry, spaces for productive workshops and / or creative crafts workshops, and a child care room, among others.
+Develop and execute a Public Investment Project for the construction of an HRT during the term of the agreement, in order to guarantee the sustainability of the service.
+Ensure the confidentiality of personal data.
+Implement security measures for the care and protection of the HRT's movable assets.
+Garantizar que el HRT funcione en base a los lineamientos establecidos por el MIMP y proporcione seguridad a las personas albergadas.
+Ensure that the HRT operates based on the guidelines established by the MIMP and provides security to residents.
+Sign agreements to promote the proper functioning and maintenance of the HRT.
+Cover the monthly expenses of the HRT's basic water and electricity services.
+Provide housekeeping services to HRT facilities.

-- Assign the movable property necessary for use as furniture in the HRT. - Ensure the operability, functioning and sustainability of the HRT in accordance with Law No. 28236 and Law No. 30364 in coordination with the Program. - Ensure that the HRT operates according to the guidelines established by the MIMP, through R.M N° 150-2016-MIMP. - Ensure the protection of shelter residents from any form of discrimination and take all measures necessary to promote their rights. - Designate a Health Management representative or equivalent to monitor and verify of the state of the food stored in the HRT, - (obligation incorporated in the HRT agreements of Huánuco, Tacna, Paucarpata, Cayma, Sicuani, Caylloma, Nuevo Imperial, Bagua, Cusco and Villa Rica).
+Hire an Administrator for the HRT to serve as the shelter's official point of contact with regional or local government to ensure follow-up and compliance with the committments in the agreement.
+Provide external surveillance of the HRT, through the personnel of Serenazgo or Citizen Security of the regional or local government, 24 hours a day, seven days a week, 365 days a year.
+Provide a productive and/or occupational technical educator Ensure the operability, functioning and sustainability of the HRT in accordance with Law No. 28236 and Law No. 30364 in coordination with the Program.
+Ensure that the HRT operates according to the guidelines established by the MIMP, through R.M N° 150-2016-MIMP.
+Ensure the protection of shelter residents from any form of discrimination and take all measures necessary to promote their rights.
+Designate a Health Management representative or equivalent to monitor and verify of the state of the food stored in the HRT, (obligation incorporated in the HRT agreements of Huánuco, Tacna, Paucarpata, Cayma, Sicuani, Caylloma, Nuevo Imperial, Bagua, Cusco and Villa Rica).